qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

    * - ``qcom-console-image``
      - Boot to shell with package group to bring in all the basic packages
    * - ``qcom-multimedia-image``
-     - Image recipe includes recipes for multimedia software components, such as, audio, Bluetooth\ :sup:`®`, camera, computer vision, display, and video.
+     - Image recipe with upstream multimedia software components
-   * - ``qcom-multimedia-test-image``
+   * - ``qcom-multimedia-proprietary-image``
-     - Image recipe that includes tests
+     - Image recipe with proprietary multimedia software components